arvindanisetti/linux/03-user-management/README.md

 ```bash
 passwd username
 ```
-How to check if password is created or not for the user
+check if password is created or not for the user
 ```bash
 cat /etc/shadow
 ```